Gunjuzone/UrbanMaterialStock_Simulation/README.md

 - **Typology uncertainty** via probabilistic classification and calibrated sampling.
 - **Geometric uncertainty** through randomized perturbations of building height and area.
-- **Material intensity variability** using p50 values from the RASMI dataset
+- **Material intensity variability** using p50 values from the RASMI dataset as the base, with a parallel sensitivity analysis across p25, p50, and p75 bounds to evaluate MI influence on uncertainty structure.

 The framework supports: